Identify, monitor, and execute timely account expansions with real-time reports and indicators.

 Create an agenda for the entire meeting and circulate it to all the attendees in advance through email.

 During the last quarter, what business outcome have your customers achieved through your product?
-Demonstrate that with hard numbers and right metrics.
+Demonstrate value using data.

 After showing what they have achieved, the best strategy is to show them what more they can achieve in the future.
 Share the goals and benchmarks you plan for them to achieve.